bitrise-io/devcenter/_articles/en/testing/test-reports.md

 You can run both UI tests and unit tests on Bitrise and with Test Reports , you can view the results of the different test types on the same page.

-{% include message_box.html type="important" title="Testing Android apps" content="For Android apps, only unit tests can be viewed on Test Reports.
-UI tests are currently not available.

-With iOS apps, you can view both unit and UI tests."%}

 Test Reports can read and display test results that are in either of two formats:

 * plist